-Students who are suspended or dismissed will receive no refund of tuition, housing, meals, or other fees.
+Students who are suspended or dismissed will receive no refund of tuition.
 Students on scholarship or athletic grant-in-aid forfeit all benefits when suspended or dismissed during a semester.

 In Case of Course Drop

 No refund of tuition will be given for courses dropped after the last day to register for a full load.
 Any student who discontinues meeting a class without officially dropping a course may be administratively dropped and charged double the change of course fee (\$30.00).